What’s Our Story?

 Bayley Waddell

 During my later years in high school, I became acutely aware of the addictive nature of social media and gaming, both in my own life and among those around me.
-This unique perspective gave me insight into the pre- and post-digital age school experience and its impact on my health and well-being.
-I also observed the detrimental effects of technology on my brother Isaac and his relationships, providing me with an outside perspective on these challenges.
+This unique perspective gave me insight into the pre- and post-digital age experience as a student and its impact on my health and well-being.
+I also helplessly watched the devastating effects technology had on my brother Isaac and his relationships, providing me with an outside perspective on modern day challenges.

-These experiences have equipped me to guide Australian students through the complexities of modern technology and its effects.
+My background in human physiology coupled with these experiences have equipped me to guide Australian students through the complexities of modern technology and its effects on their lives.
 Currently, I am pursuing a master’s degree in neuroscience to deepen my understanding and enhance my ability to positively impact the lives of the students I reach.
 My goal is to empower them with the knowledge and tools they need to navigate these challenges successfully.